SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ### Making the Request to Add a Property Listing
 The Add Property page collects user inputs and assembles them into a FormData object.
 When the form is submitted, Axios sends a POST request to the Django endpoint (ensure the URL ends with a slash, e.g., `/api/listings/create/`) along with the property details and images.

+### Restrictions for Adding a Property Listing
+Created restrictions in the Add Property page enforcing that only logged-in users with a complete profile (agency name and phone number) can submit a property listing.

 ## Listings Page Modifications
 To resolve issues with the Listings page, the Material UI packages were adjusted.
 Run the following commands of the project folder:
 ```bash